 What is Kleros?
 It's Peer-to-Peer Justice that uses crowdsourcing and blockchain to put the dispute resolution process in the hands of the community.

 GROWL stands for the Global Rise of Women in LegalTech.
 Launched in advance of the 2019 Global Legal Hackathon, GROWL supports up-and-coming women leaders in legal innovation around the world.
 GROWL will be fully integrated with this year’s Global Legal Hackathon, providing an enhanced track for women-led

 HOW DOES GROWL WORK?

 A globally-located panel of senior women leaders in the legal industry drawn from The Americas, Europe, Asia, and Africa, will support the hundreds of women-led teams expected to participate in tech events with an unprecedented global network of mentors, tools, and resources to accelerate and amplify their efforts to evolve and improve the world’s legal industry.
 Participation is voluntary, and there is no cost.

-The World Legal Summit (#WLS2019) is a multi-party, two step initiative bringing jurisdictions together in understanding and exploring the development of legislative frameworks for dealing with emerging technologies, and related global systems.
+The World Legal Summit (#WLS2019) was a multi-party, two step initiative that brought jurisdictions together to learn and explore the development of legislative frameworks for dealing with emerging technologies, and related global systems.

 Part One (the "informing session) took place in August 2019 and was followed by Part Two September 2019.

 Toronto's Part Two was brought to us by Clio, practice management platform, and was hosted in their offices downtown.